Sum

 Syntax

-This syntax does not assign values to the sum object but does create a number of temporary datasets that store certain row-wise statistics (see below).
+In "row" mode, sum function does not assign values to the sum object but does create a number of temporary datasets that store certain row-wise statistics (see "Return" section below).

 Parameters